 5. I don’t need or want an agent and/or traditional publishing.

-It all comes down to this: I have never knowingly met a self published author who – deep down – does not want an agent and/or a traditional publishing deal.
+It all comes down to this: I have never knowingly met a self-published author who goes on about this to me that – deep down – does not want an agent and/or a traditional publishing deal.
 Who DOESN’T want to make a million squid like the EL James of this world, seriously??

 But hey, let’s say you ARE out there.
 If you’ll make more money on your own and have more autonomy, great.
 Go for it.
-But stop telling ME and everyone else how we’re all suckers who could make more money doing [whatever].
+There are loads of fab authorpreneurs out there, doing exactly that.
+But seriously, stop telling ME and everyone else how we’re all suckers who could make more money doing [whatever].
 Just go and do it!
 Because, y’know, “methinks you doth protest to much” otherwise.